-- hydration is also important (….still working on that one),
+hydration is also important (….still working on that one),

-- started taking PERT (Creon) on 23 Dec 2017 (still assessing as at April 2018) but looks reasonably positive so far.
+	- started taking PERT (Creon) on 23 Dec 2017 (changed to Nutrizym Feb 2019) but looks reasonably positive so far.

 	With no fancy and expensive drugs, I’ve gone from 6-8 visits to 1-2 visits (as a daily average, it’s actually 1.5).
 This didn’t happen overnight though; it took a lot of time and patience.
 All of this doesn’t mean to say I don’t have issues from time to time …… because I do!

 	I think it’s really important that people be sure what is actually causing their diarrhea after diagnosis, so that the right advice and the optimum treatment can be given.
 Sometimes it’s really difficult for healthcare professionals to in this down and some experiementation is required.
 Always check with your healthcare profesional before taking any medication/supplement.
 However, I still struggle sometimes with the ‘quality’ of stool, and I guess that is possibly a combination of malabsorption plus diet choices.

 	Listen to Dr Wolin talking about this particular jigsaw puzzle – click here

 	Also see a nice article that come out of NANETS 2017 – click here

 	Of course, some people sometimes have the opposite effect but that’s in another blog here – Constipation